 Temporarily Skip Prompt: A boot counter is started.
-The system can be rebooted 10 times, allowing any changes to be made by ITK.
-After the boot counter it will be reset to Always Prompt.
+The system can be rebooted a specified number of times up to 50, allowing any changes to be made by ITK during these reboots.
+The default boot counter is 5.
+After the boot counter has expired, Unattended BIOS Configuration will be reset to Always Prompt.